 Red Boxes around Images in Lotus Notes Email

-Usually, this is caused by the absence of an absolute url for the image.
-And absolute url contains https and www, example "(http://www.app.wordfly.com/imagefolder/logo.png).
+Usually, this is caused by the absence of an absolute URL for the image.
+And absolute URL contains HTTPS and www, example "(http://www.app.wordfly.com/imagefolder/logo.png).
 Lotus Notes basically converts the image into Notes Rich Text and the image isn't present in the Notes Database.
 In other situations, and depending on the version of Lotus Notes, you may see a text representation of that image, example [Image].
-This may be caused by a space in the image url or image name.
-The easiest ay to troubleshoot is to look at the image path and see if there are any breaks (spaces) in the image.
+This may be caused by a space in the image URL or image name.
+The easiest way to troubleshoot is to look at the image path and see if there are any breaks (spaces) in the image.

-If you’re seeing a border or line around your image, the majority of the time this is caused by using a gif image type.
-You can try removing the background in the gif or you can change the file type to jpeg which will work much better.
+If you’re seeing a border or line around your image, the majority of the time this is caused by using a gif image.
+Try removing the background on the GIF or you can change the file type to JPG which will work much better.

-If your email looks fantastic in other email clients but "fills the entire page" and distorts in Lotus Notes, this is due to LN completely ignoring HTML coding during rendering.
-LN tends to ignore TABLE tags, nested TABLE tags, and TABLE tags that are not kept within another table.
+Lotus Notes tends to ignore table tags, nested table tags, and table tags that are not kept within another table.
 Try using one master table to constrain your entire email and add a padding of about 5 so that the email doesn't hit "compose" or "inbox".
 Note: Modern Editor emails use divs instead of tables for responsive design.

-Lotus Notes just things the "href" is a link to a document and tries to open it up, there’s no work around for this behavior right now.
+Lotus Notes thinks the anchor tag href is a link to a document and tries to open it up; unfortunately, there’s no work around for this behavior.